Honest Imagery for Allergens and Dietary Claims

 |---|---|---|

-| Vegan | Show visible plant proteins, vegetables, legumes, and clearly plant-based cheeses or creams. | Don’t show dairy cheese, eggs, or ambiguous creamy sauces that look like dairy. |
+| Vegan | Show plant proteins, vegetables, and legumes.
+Use clear plant-based cheeses or creams. | Don’t show dairy cheese, eggs, or creamy sauces.
+Avoid sauces that look like dairy. |

-| Gluten-free | Use gluten-free starches (rice, potatoes, corn tortillas); keep breaded textures off the plate. | Don’t include bread baskets, croutons, or breaded items-even in the background. |
+| Gluten-free | Use gluten-free starches like rice, potatoes, and corn tortillas.
+Keep breaded items off the plate. | Don’t include bread baskets, croutons, or breaded items.
+Not even in the background. |

-| Keto/low-carb | Emphasize protein, healthy fats, and low-carb vegetables; keep the plate clearly low on starch. | Don’t feature big portions of pasta, rice, or bread that contradict the macro story. |
+| Keto/low-carb | Emphasize protein, healthy fats, and low-carb vegetables.
+Keep the plate low on starch. | Don’t feature big portions of pasta, rice, or bread.
+These contradict the macro story. |

-| Halal | Feature permissible proteins and neutral beverages; keep plating simple and respectful. | Don’t show obvious pork products, visible alcohol, or mixed protein platters that imply haram items. |
+| Halal | Show permissible proteins and neutral beverages.
+Keep plating simple and respectful. | Don’t show pork products, visible alcohol, or mixed protein platters with haram items. |

-| Nut-free | Use safe crunch elements (like seeds) and call them out clearly if they resemble nuts. | Don’t depict whole nuts or nut pieces anywhere in the frame for nut-free dishes. |
+| Nut-free | Use safe crunch elements like seeds.
+Call them out clearly if they look like nuts. | Don’t show whole nuts or nut pieces in the frame for nut-free dishes. |

 One hero dish, three honest variants